damontecres/Wholphin/README.md

 ## Contributions

 Issues and pull requests are always welcome!
-UI/UX improvements are especially desired!

 Please check before submitting that your issue or pull request is not a duplicate.

-If you plan to submit a pull request, please read the [contributing guide](CONTRIBUTING.md) before submitting!
+If you plan to contribute, please read the [contributing guide](CONTRIBUTING.md)!

 ## Acknowledgements